Em1lT/i3blocks-config/README.md

 ```

 It's important to set the fonts to nerd fonts so that all of the icons  used in the status bar will be shown correctly.

+Make sure you copy the file to the under the $HOME/.config/i3 folder.
+Alternatively you can create a soft link to from the repo to the config directory